When it comes to plant based weight loss, it helps to know what foods to eat. Here’s your go-to food list!

 - Yellow plum

-I’m a big fan of almonds.
+I’m a big fan of nuts, especially almonds.
 I eat them in my Greek yogurt and oatmeal, and I enjoy adding them to salads and stir-fries, too.
-The nuts have many health attributes.
+The nuts have many health attributes, especially for plant-based weight loss.

 They offer fiber, protein, and healthy fats, which might help you to feel full for longer between meals and help to keep your blood sugar levels stable.
 You may also stop eating sooner because of this feeling of satiation.